Statesboro officials aim to mandate cameras, gates for apartment blocks

 “So that’s under investigation, still,” Broadhead said.
 “I believe that neighbors know who was doing it.
 It’s just that they have to live there, and until we can normalize the idea that people have to give us firsthand information, it can be difficult for us to prosecute people for those kinds of offenses.”

-More than two years after the core system was installed, the contracted Fusus network, which allows real-time and potential monitoring at the SPD dispatching center, has 43 participating locations, Broadhead said last week.
+More than two years after the core system was installed, the contracted Fusus network, which allows monitoring at the SPD dispatching center, has 43 participating locations, Broadhead said last week.
 These include apartment complexes, businesses and some churches.

-During the May 16 work session, Smith, the city attorney, told the mayor and council members it would be problematic to try to require cameras at existing complexes as long as they make no major changes to their buildings.
-But an ordinance could require cameras and gates to be installed for new apartment construction or if renovations are done on a large enough scale to require special permitting, he said.
+During the June 6 meeting, Councilwoman Chavers agreed with Lewis that something needed to be done, including having more police officers to patrol the neighborhood.

 City Manager Charles Penny recommended using $80,000 from interest Statesboro received on its share of federal American Rescue Plan Act funding to assist existing apartment complexes with security technology improvements.